1960s 1970s 1980s 1990s 2000s

 1967 The conjectures of Birch and Swinnerton-Dyer for constant abelian varieties over function fields (thesis)

-Proves the full conjecture of Birch and Swinnerton-Dyer for constant abelian varieties over global fields of nonzero characteristic (with a small proviso).
-In particular, it proves that for the first time that there are nonzero abelian varieties over global fields whose Tate-Shafarevich groups are finite.
+Proves the full conjecture of Birch and Swinnerton-Dyer for constant abelian varieties over global fields of nonzero characteristic (with a small restriction later removed).
+In particular, it proved for the first time that the Tate-Shafarevich groups of some abelian varieties over global fields are finite.
 The results were improved and published in Milne 1968a, 1968b.

 1968a Extensions of abelian varieties defined over a finite field.
 Invent.
 Math.
 5 (1968), 63-84.